⚠️⚠️⚠️

 )

-In an ABC simulation step below, the formulas are used to draw the values of each parameter from specified distributions (in this case, all uniform distributions across a wide range of parameter values).
+In an ABC simulation step below, the formulas are used to draw the values of each parameter from specified distributions (in this case, all uniform distributions).

-**For more detail into how demografr’s prior sampling formulas work (and why), take a look here.
+For more detail into how demografr’s prior sampling formulas work (and why), take a look at this vignette.

-Each run of a demografr ABC simulation internally produces a tree sequence as an output.
-Because tree sequence represents an efficient, succint representation of the complete genealogical history of a set of samples, it is possible to compute population genetic statistics directly on the tree sequence without having to first save each simulation output to disk for computation in different software.
-Thanks to slendr’s library of tree-sequence functions serving as an R interface to the tskit module, you can specify summary statistics to be computed for ABC using plain and simple R code.
+Each run of a demografr ABC simulation internally produces a tree sequence.
+Because tree sequence represents an efficient, succint representation of the complete genealogical history of a set of samples, it is possible to compute population genetic statistics directly on the tree sequence without having to first save the outcome of each simulation to disk for computation in different software.
+Thanks to slendr’s library of tree-sequence functions serving as an R interface to the tskit module, we can specify summary statistics to be computed for ABC using normal R code.

 compute_diversity <- function(ts) {